Rysc0/Operating-systems-lab/Lab02/README.txt

 Second argument is number that's determining how many times numbers should be generated and calculated.

-moodle.cpp is implementation of Lamport's backery algorithm using processes.
+milic_says.cpp is implementation of Lamport's backery algorithm using processes.
 It uses one input argument to determine how many processes should be created.